LaravelDaily/Larastarters/README.md

 - [AdminLTE - Bootstrap 4](https://adminlte.io/)
 - [Plainadmin - Bootstrap 5](https://plainadmin.com/)
 - [Volt - Bootstrap 5](https://demo.themesberg.com/volt/) - contributed by [@knaazimkhan](https://github.com/knaazimkhan)

 ---

+## Pre-Installed Functions

+Along with the design themes, we add a few features that are typical for almost any project:

+- Profile management form to change name/email/password
+- A sample table of Users list
+- A sample static text page
+- Two-level menu on the sidebar

+Want more functions?
+Raise an issue with your suggestion, or check out our [QuickAdminPanel](https://quickadminpanel.com).

+---